-Another step that’s often necessary with severe joint disease in dogs is surgery, and that’s definitely going to cost you.
-To drive this point home even more, we’ve rounded up 3 of the most common joint surgeries.
-Let’s take a look at what they are, what they cost, and how you can avoid them using preventative supplements.
+Another step that’s often necessary with severe joint disease in dogs is surgery, and that’s going to cost you.
+To drive this point home, even more, we’ve rounded up 3 of the most common joint surgeries.
+Let’s take a look at what they are, what they cost, and how you can avoid them by using preventative supplements.

 Total Joint Replacement

 The surgery: Total Joint Replacement.
-Elbow and hip replacements for dogs are intensive surgeries which require a long recovery time (approximately 1-2 months).
+Elbow and hip replacements for dogs are intensive surgeries that require a long recovery time (approximately 1-2 months).

 The cost: $5,000-$6,500